Information about COVID-19

 Is Urgent Care open?

 Our Urgent Care locations are open 7 a.m. to 8 p.m.
 Weekdays and 7 a.m. to 5 p.m.
 Weekends.
 We do ask that if you think you have been exposed to COVID-19 and have respiratory symptoms, please call 360-882-2778 or MyChart your Primary Care Provider before coming into the office or Urgent Care.
 It’s important to make a plan to care for you while reducing exposure to others.
-Anyone with fever, cough or runny nose will be asked to wear a mask for the safety of other patients and our care team.

-This is a new and rapidly changing situation.
+This is a rapidly changing situation.
 The CDC has the most current information about the virus, including everything you need to know about how the virus spreads, how it’s treated, how to protect yourself, and what to do if you get sick.
-Stay on top of the latest by visiting the CDC website, which is being updated frequently.
+Stay on top of the latest by visiting the CDC website, which is updated frequently.

 Washington State Department of Health: